 Serving size: 200 to 250ml Best time: Morning before breakfast.

-Kale provides zinc, which regulates sebaceous gland activity and directly reduces oil production.
+Kale adds minerals and carotenoids that support a nutrient-dense diet.
 Spinach adds iron and magnesium, both relevant to skin cell health.
 The green apple provides just enough natural sugar to make the juice palatable without raising the glycaemic load significantly.
-Lime's vitamin C supports both collagen repair and the inhibition of melanin overproduction in healing skin.
+Lime adds vitamin C, which supports normal collagen formation.

-The liver clears excess hormones, waste products, and environmental toxins from the bloodstream.
+The liver processes many compounds in the body, but detox claims should be treated carefully.
 When liver processing is sluggish, these compounds recirculate and contribute to the internal environment that drives acne, particularly along the jawline and forehead.

 Ingredients: